Online pre-study modules

 It also provides you with the understanding of the main financial instruments including debt, equity and financial derivatives and of the concepts of market efficiency, portfolio risk and diversification.

 Core modules build rapidly on previous experience while introducing new and challenging disciplines.
-Three modules comprise 18 hours of lectures, the rest 27 hours of lectures.

 This module will acquaint you with the range of econometrics techniques which are an essential part of modern advanced empirical research.
 The model will be taught through a series of formal lectures, classes and computer based experiences.
 You will learn to analyse data from any source using a wide variety of techniques.